 Our next pick for the best pole pruner is Fiskars 394631-1001 – a simple tool for many different operations.
 A surprising fact: this pole pruner only weighs 4.39 pounds.

-Despite its humble weight, Fiskars 394631-1001 has an extendable trimming system that can reach up to 16 feet.
+Despite its humble weight, Fiskars 394631-1001 has an extendable tree trimming system that can reach up to 16 feet.
 You can thus still use it to deal with high branches without having any torture on your back and arms.

-With a lightweight design, Fiskars 394631-1001 is an excellent choice for pruning and trimming those small and bushy branches that keep bursting in growth after one or two months.
-But bear in mind that the 15-inch Wood Zig saw blade can only help you with thicker ones, not some heavy-duty jobs.
+With a lightweight design, Fiskars 394631-1001 is an excellent choice for pruning and tree trimming those small and bushy branches that keep bursting in growth after one or two months.

 Fiskars 394631-1001 is built with the so-called “power lever technology”, which allows more cutting power with easier transfer.